MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 # Machine learning operations

-Implementing machine learning operations in an organization is a change that relies on people, processes, and technology.
-The objective is to deliver machine learning solutions in a way that's robust, scalable, reliable, and automated.
-In this article, get a balanced view of how to successfully plan your resources to put in place organization-scale machine learning operations.
-Review best practices and learnings from adopting machine learning operations in the enterprise with Azure Machine Learning.
+Machine learning operations (also called *MLOps*) is the application of DevOps principles to AI-infused applications.
+To implement machine learning operations in an organization, specific skills, processes, and technology must be in place.
+The objective is to deliver machine learning solutions that are robust, scalable, reliable, and automated.

+In this article, learn how to plan resources to support machine learning operations at the organization level.
+Review best practices and recommendations from adopting machine learning operations in the enterprise with Azure Machine Learning.

 ## What is machine learning operations?

 Modern machine learning algorithms and frameworks make it increasingly easier to develop models that can make accurate predictions.

 You might have built a machine learning model that exceeds all your accuracy expectations and impresses your business sponsors.
 Now it's time to deploy the model to production, but that might not be as easy as you had expected.
-It's likely that you have to put many things in place before your organization can use your model in production.
+It's likely that you have to put many things in place before the organization can use your model in production.

 Over time, you or a colleague might develop a new model that works better than the original model.
 Replacing a machine learning model that's used in production introduces some concerns that are important to the organization: